Khuf2/CTP/README.md

 **q**
 : [quits] and saves new changes to JSON

-###CHANGES TO DATA WILL NOT BE SAVED TO THE JSON UNLESS YOU QUIT FROM THE MENU FIRST !!
+### CHANGES TO DATA WILL NOT BE SAVED TO THE JSON UNLESS YOU QUIT FROM THE MENU FIRST !!

-You can view all the data in your data.json file.
+You can **view all the data in your data.json file**.
 This file can be sent and used in another user's CTP program.
 It contains all of your personalized information.